HELLO.

-My name is Dave and I am a user researcher and Information Architect.
+My name is Dave.
+I am a user researcher and Information Architect based in Austin, Texas.

 My design practice has 3 focuses